 Question: Can an antihistamine prevent allergic reactions for food allergies?

 Answer: For those with true allergy to a food, taking an antihistamine during an allergic reaction may be helpful to relieve the hives and itching.
 They have little role in relieving any type of respiratory problem.
+If a child is having anaphylaxis or respiratory symptoms (e.g. throat closing, coughing, wheezing), the only treatment that is effective is injectable epinephrine (EpiPen or AuviQ).
 For adverse reactions to foods, which are not allergic in nature, antihistamines have little effectiveness.

 Question: My son's last test results are worse than ever.
 His allergen levels rose for both cashews and walnuts.
 Do you think this means he's getting exposure to these allergens, somehow?

 Answer: It is difficult to give a definitive answer.
 This is not uncommon.
 It could be that different labs were used.
 It could be that he has had minor, even cutaneous (skin) contact or that his immune system is more mature and stimulation has led to higher levels.
 It could be that he has been exposed to cross-reacting allergens that have yet to be recognized.
 You should consult with your pediatric allergist.

 Reviewed on 8/15